Respirix app icon Respirix

 Signal Quality

-Continuous monitoring of RR interval validity and packet loss ensures your HRV data is reliable and clinically meaningful.
+Continuous monitoring of RR interval validity and packet loss helps ensure your HRV data is reliable.

 Peer-reviewed references